Meridia

 ergot medicine such as dihydroergotamine (D.H.E.
 45, Migranal Nasal Spray), ergonovine (Ergotrate), ergotamine (Ergomar), or methylergonovine (Methergine).

-This list is not complete and there may be other drugs that can interact with Meridia.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+This list is not complete and other drugs may interact with Meridia.
+Tell your doctor about all medications you use.
+This includes prescription, over the counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.